Unfolding a Bykov attractor: from an attracting torus to strange attractors: Main results

 \end{maintheorem} \bigbreak

 The proof of Theorem \ref{thm:0} is done in Section \ref{proof Th A} by composing local and transition maps.
-Since $\delta>1$, for $A$ small enough, the first component of $\mathcal{F}_{(A, \lambda)}$ is contracting and, under an additional hypotesis, the dynamics of $\mathcal{F}_{(A, \lambda)}$ is dominated by the family of circle maps.
+Since $\delta>1$, for $A$ small enough, the second component of $\mathcal{F}_{(A, \lambda)}$ is contracting and, under an additional hypothesis, the dynamics of $\mathcal{F}_{(A, \lambda)}$ is dominated by the family of circle maps.